 The Chocolate Sauce

-Variations of the iced mocha include the white mocha which uses white chocolate sauce instead of chocolate, the raspberry mocha, and the peppermint mocha.
-Many coffeehouses and coffee lovers have created their own variations.
+Variations of the iced mocha include the white mocha, which uses white chocolate sauce instead of chocolate, the raspberry mocha, and the peppermint mocha.
+In addition, many coffeehouses and coffee lovers have created their variations.

 Pulling the Shots of Espresso